Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/Preface.rst

 .. image:: ../_static/imgs/Preface/Preface23.png
     :align: center

-6. When ESP32-S3 WROOM is connected to computer, select “This PC”, right-click to select “Manage” and click “Device Manager” in the newly pop-up dialog box, and you can see the following interface.
+6. When ESP32-S3 WROOM is connected to computer, select "This PC", right-click to select "Manage" and click "Device Manager" in the newly pop-up dialog box, and you can see the following interface.

 .. image:: ../_static/imgs/Preface/Preface24.png
     :align: center